Unmusique

 Unmusique is the debut mixtape by the American musician Lucy Bedroque.
 It was released by DeadAir Records on May 16, 2025.
 The mixtape features guest appearances from Prettifun and Jackzebra.

-Upon release, Unmusique received positive critical reception.
+Upon release, Unmusique received a positive critical reception.
 It was issued on CD and vinyl on July 22, 2025.

+Release and promotion

+Bedroque first hinted at the upcoming album with a tweet on December 24, 2024, where he simply tweeted out the album's name.
+After the tweet, throughout 2025, Bedroque would preview the tracks through his social media accounts.
+Then in the summer, on April 25, 2025, Bedroque would perform at UCLA and would perform multiple songs off of Unmusique.
+A month later, on May 5, 2025, DeadAir Records would announce that Bedroque had been signed and his mixtape would be released on May 16, 2025.
+Upon release and positive reception, Unmusique was later issued on CD and vinyl on July 22, 2025.